ibraheemdev/papaya/README.md

 ## Usage

-`papaya` aims to provide an ergonomic API without sacrificing performance.
-The `HashMap` provided by this crate exposes a lock-free API and can hand out direct references to objects in the map without the need for wrapper types that are clunky and prone to deadlocks.
+`papaya` aims to provide an ergonomic API without sacrificing performance. `HashMap` exposes a lock-free API and can hand out direct references to objects in the map without the need for wrapper types that are clunky and prone to deadlocks.

 However, you can't hold on to references forever due to concurrent removals.
 Because of this, the `HashMap` API is structured around *pinning*.
 Through a pin you can access the map just like a standard `HashMap`.
 A pin is similar to a lock guard, so any references that are returned will be tied to the lifetime of the guard.
 Unlike a lock however, pinning is cheap and can never cause deadlocks.